Impurities and other defects in correlated lattice electrons: Friedel oscillations and interference patterns: Numerical Results

 \subsection{Two impurities}

 We start with the case where two impurities are present in the system.
-In Fig. \ref{2dtwoimpvert} we show the interference patterns in FO due to two impurities of equal magnitude $V_{01}=V_{02}=24t$ placed in the lattice sites $(15a, 15a)$ and $(15a, 22a)$ along a vertical direction of the square lattice for the non-interacting system and the interacting system with $U=2t$, $ 5t$, and $12t$.
-We further compare it with the case where only a single impurity is present in the system in Fig.~\ref{denmapsimp}.
+In Fig.~\ref{2dtwoimpvert} we show the interference patterns in FO due to two impurities of equal magnitude $V_{01}=V_{02}=24t$ placed in the lattice sites $(15a, 15a)$ and $(15a, 22a)$ along the vertical direction of the square lattice for the non-interacting system and the interacting system with $U=2t$, $ 5t$, and $12t$.
+We further compare with the case where only a single impurity is present in the system in Fig.~\ref{denmapsimp}.
 On comparing Fig.~\ref{2dtwoimpvert} and Fig.~\ref{denmapsimp} the interference effect induced by the second impurity is visible.
-We see that within the HSEA the interaction does not change the position of the interference maxima and minima but reduce their heights and intensities as seen in $U=2t$ and $5t$ cases.
+We see that within the HSEA the interaction does not change the position of the interference maxima and minima but reduces their heights and intensities as seen in $U=2t$ and $5t$ cases.
 This is analogous to the damping of FO with the interactions in the single impurity case.
-The behavior of the non-interacting system and the weakly-interacting one with $U=2t$ is very similar.
-No interference effects and FO are visible in the Mott insulating phase at $U=12t$. \\
+Such behavior is attributed to the particle-hole symmetry in the system.
+The natures of the non-interacting system and the weakly-interacting one with $U=2t$ are very similar.
+No interference effects and FO are visible in the Mott insulating phase at $U=12t$.
+The disappearence of the FO in the Mott insulating phase is due to a gap opening around the Fermi level, and the Fermi edge cutoff, responsible for oscillatory behavior, is absent. \\

-In order to investigate how the interference maximum and minimum changes as we vary the relative distance between the impurities, in Fig. \ref{2dtwoimpvertdist} we fix the position of the first impurity at $(15a, 15a)$ and vary the position of the second impurity to: $(15a,19a)$, $(15a,20a)$, $(15a, 21a)$, and $(15a,27a)$.
-We show only the cases for $U=2t$, and $ 5t$ since the behavior of the non-interacting system is very similar to the $U=2t$ one and no interference effects are seen in the system with $U=12t$.
+In order to investigate how the interference maximum and minimum changes as we vary the relative distance between the impurities, in Fig.~\ref{2dtwoimpvertdist} we fix the position of the first impurity at $(15a, 15a)$ and vary the position of the second impurity to: $(15a,19a)$, $(15a,20a)$, $(15a, 21a)$, and $(15a,27a)$.
+We show only the cases for $U=2t$, and $ 5t$ since the behavior of the non-interacting system is very similar to the $U=2t$ one and no interference effects were seen in the system with $U=12t$.
 We see the occurrence of a minimum for $(15a,19a)$, and a maximum for $(15a, 20a)$.
 Beyond a certain cross-over distance, e.g., for $(15a,27a)$ the interference effects are negligible and the inhomogeneities behave independently as in the diluted impurity regime.
 Again, on comparing the cases $U=2t$ and $U=5t$ we see that the interaction does not change the position of the maximum and minimum but reduces their height.
 In other words, we conclude that the interaction reduces the interference effects.\\

 We now place two impurities of equal magnitude $V_{01}=V_{02}=24t$ along the diagonal direction of the lattice at sites $(10a, 10a)$ and $(15a, 15a)$ and show the cases for $U=2t$, and $U=5t$ in Fig.~\ref{2dtwoimpdiagsame}.
 Comparing Fig.~\ref{2dtwoimpdiagsame} and Fig.~\ref{2dtwoimpvertdist} we already see that the interference patterns are qualitatively different when the impurities are placed along the diagonal.
 Particularly, for $U=5t$ alternate regions of high and low density along the diagonal of the lattice are clearly visible.
 The interference pattern in the interstitial region between the two impurities is the most dominant.
 No FO or scattering interference effects are visible for $U=12t$.\\